microsoft/axe-windows/docs/Automation.md

 AxeWindows functionality to automation systems.
 This can be used in a variety of ways, including as part of a standalone test system, PowerShell script, or CI/CD solution.
-One or more scans can be performed during a test run, and the outputs will be saved to disk.
+One or more scans can be performed during a test run and the outputs will be saved to disk.
 No UI is provided in automation mode, and the code is intended to be compatible with Windows 7 or newer.